DataWranglerPro/quartz/content/Other Interests/Business/CAOS_method.md

 	- Rules of thumb
 		- Type of business to start
 			- J Curve
+				- Requires volume
-				- Business that takes a lot of money/time/effort up front and sell it a little at a time
+				- Business that takes a lot of money/time/effort up front and sells a product/service a little at a time
-				- J curve is the profit curve, you start by loosing a lot of money, then losing less, then not losing, then making some money, then making a lot of money
+				- J curve is the shape of the cashflow, you start by loosing a lot of money, then losing less, then breaking even, then making some money, then making a lot of money
 			- Sales
 				- Business that we take the money up front and fulfill it afterwards
 		- How much money does the business idea need to generate?